Course Description

 Film Research and Analysis Essay

-A 1,200-word film research and analysis essay that analyzes the formal and cultural elements of a film that is listed in my “History of Film: Films for Research and Analysis Essay” list on Letterboxd.
+A 1,200-word film research and analysis essay that analyzes the formal and cultural elements of a suitable, historically important film that is listed in one of the twelve Letterboxd lists for this course.
 Your research should include the film itself and primary and secondary historical sources.

 Exam 1